hydraulic-institute/edb/readme.md

 Each subsequent row is either a heading or data.

 ### Scrolling Logos
 Scrolling Logos can be placed in any page by using  *custom extension* markdown syntax.
-To include Scrolling Logos on a page, logos should be 200px wide and 100px tall.
-All images should be png or jpeg.
-A subfolder under the `source` folder should be created for the logos (ex:  `source/logos`).
-Deposit the images in this folder.
-Then, add the following markdown to a file:
+To include Scrolling Logos on a page, a subfolder under the `source` folder should be created for the logos (ex:  `source/logos`).
+Once generated, images should be stored in this folder.

+#### Suggested Image Requirements
+- PNG (or JPEG) with white background.
+- Width:  200px
+- Height:  100px
+- Horizontal resolution:  96 dpi (min) 150dpi (max)
+- Vertical resolution: same as above
+- Bit depth:  24 (min) 32 (max)

+#### Scrolling Images Markdown
 ```
 =scrolling-logos=
 folder: logos